H-Bombmxpwr/MusicPoster/README.md

 Makes a poster for any queried album that displays:
 - The album coverart
-- Evbery track on the album (up to 50)
+- Every track on the album (up to 50)
 - Recording artist
 - Name of the album
 - Release date (Month Day, Year -> April 27, 2017)